ProfBressan/FeatureExtraction/README.md

 # Extract from multiple simultaneous images and generate one file (.arff)

-1. Organize o conjunto de imagens
+1. Organize the image set

 - Orgnization dataset<br />
 -- Dir_dataset<br />